nt4f04uNd/audio_service/audio_service/README.md

   tools:keep="@drawable/*" />
 ```

-By default plugin's default icons are not stipped by R8.
+By default plugin's default icons are not stripped by R8.
 If you don't use them, you may selectively strip them.
 For example, the rules below will keep all your icons and discard all the plugin's:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>